-Description Factor by which to decrease the current penalty multiplier when enforcing rows. Туре Double Notes When feasiblity of a row cannot be achieved by increasing the penalty cost on its error variable, removing the variable (fixing it to zero) can force the row to be satisfied, as set by XSLP_ENFORCEMAXCOST.
-After the error variables have been removed (which is equivalent to setting to row to be enforced) the penalties on the remaining error variables are rebalanced to allow for a reduction in the size of the penalties in the objetcive in order to achive better numerical behaviour.
-Default value 0.00001

-See also XSLP_ENFORCEMAXCOST
+Description Factor by which to decrease the current penalty multiplier when enforcing rows. Туре Double When feasiblity of a row cannot be achieved by increasing the penalty cost on its error Notes variable, removing the variable (fixing it to zero) can force the row to be satisfied, as set by XSLP_ENFORCEMAXCOST.
+After the error variables have been removed (which is equivalent to setting to row to be enforced) the penalties on the remaining error variables are rebalanced to allow for a reduction in the size of the penalties in the objective in order to achive better numerical behaviour.
+Default value 0.00001 Affects routines XSLPmaxim, XSLPminim See also XSLP_ENFORCEMAXCOST